-The following instructions relate to connection to 380-415V three phase supplies.
+The following instructions relate to connection to 220-240V single phase or 380-415V three phase supplies.

 For areas where a 110V single phase or 220V three phase supply is usual the autoclave can be connected across phases to operate on a 220V supply.